tomlurge/mteam/README.md

 # mteam
-analytics server for Tor measurement data
+### analytics server for Tor measurement data

-## tl;dr
+measurement team is setting up a server for you to play with raw metrics data.
-measurement team is setting up a server for you to play with raw metrics data. please check below if it meets your requirements and if you have any suggestions for the setup.
+please check below if it meets your requirements and if you have any suggestions for the setup.